Top 10 Wells Fargo Interview Questions: Your Complete Guide to Landing the Job

 Situation: While working in customer service, I received a call from an elderly customer who was confused about several unauthorized charges on her account and was visibly distressed about potential identity theft.

-Objective: My goal was not only to resolve the immediate issue but also to help her feel secure and confident about managing her finances going forward.
+Objective: My goal was to resolve the immediate issue and help her feel secure and confident about managing her finances going forward.

 Action: I immediately froze her account to prevent further unauthorized charges and began investigating each transaction.
 I discovered the charges were from a subscription service she had forgotten about.
 Beyond simply explaining this, I helped her contact the company to cancel the service and request refunds for several months of unwanted charges.
 I also provided her with tips for monitoring her statements and offered to set up account alerts for her future protection.